VivekVardhanArrabelli/importdependencymap/README.md

 # Build for India

 Build for India helps identify domestic manufacturing opportunities by tracking imports, opportunity scores, and partner concentration for each HS code.
 The stack pairs a FastAPI backend, Postgres analytics tables, and a lightweight static client served from the same origin.
+Live trade data is sourced from the UN Comtrade API (HS6 monthly series for India), with hooks reserved for a future DGCI&S integration.

 ## Requirements
 - Python 3.10+